nodrogluap/maxwell/README.md

      - [MinGW](http://www.mingw.org/)
 - All Windows dependencies for building gRPC with CMake as listed [here](grpc/INSTALL.md)

-Ensure that your path has been updated appropriately following the installation of all above dependencies
+Ensure that your path variables have been updated appropriately following the installation of all above dependencies.

 ## Building (Linux)
 To build the grpc libraries, run the following script:
 ```
 $ ./all_build.sh
 ```
-**Note**: all_build.sh will automatically build the grpc libraries in minioncapstone/bin.
+**Note**: all_build.sh will automatically build the grpc libraries in maxwell/bin.
 If you want to specify a different path, you can pass that as an argument like so:
 ```
 $ ./all_build.sh /full/path/to/library/install/
 ```
 Be sure to add the lib directory found in bin to your LD_LIBRARY_PATH after running:
 ```
-/Directory/path/to/minioncapstone/bin/lib/
+/Directory/path/to/maxwell/bin/lib/
 ```

-Make the various search, index and client executables:
+Make the various search, index and client executables that comprise Maxwell:
 ```
 $ make all_linux
 ```